-Drop the Perfectionism
+Drop The Perfectionism

 Perfectionism was something I struggled with so much at the beginning of my career.
 I prided myself in being ridiculously thorough with everything I did.
 The result?
 It took me forever to get anything done.
 I started knocking out tasks in a fraction of the time once I let go of the need for perfectionism and devoted myself to getting things done.
 Basically, perfectionism equals hours of wasted time and energy.

-Write Down Your Distractions for Later
+Write Down Your Distractions For Later

 Even though you can put everything on airplane mode, you can’t stop random thoughts from popping into your head and distracting you.
 When they do, I like to just quickly jot them down so I won’t forget and I can come back to them later.
 These little thoughts can be literally anything from ordering more dog food to following up with an email.
-I like to use my productivity planner printable for this since it’s always right next to me on my desk.
-The notes section is for precisely this purpose!

-Keep a Master List of Tasks
+Keep A Master List Of Tasks

 Even if you’re Superwoman, it’s impossible to get everything done in one day.
-Putting a million tasks on your daily to do list will only stress you out and at the end of the day you’ll feel like you didn’t get anything done.
+Putting a million tasks on your daily to-do list will only stress you out and at the end of the day you’ll feel like you didn’t get anything done.
 That’s no bueno.
 Instead, I suggest keeping a master list of tasks either in your planner or in Evernote (which, I seriously can’t live without) and then pull only a few tasks at a time onto your daily to do list.
 A short, realistic to do list sets you up for success and leaves you feeling accomplished at the end of the day.